Music of Utah: A cappella

 Utah has an a cappella music scene.
 Some groups include Voice Male, Octappella, Rifftide, UVU's Voiceline, BYU's Vocal Point and Vocalocity.

 Classical

 Paul Cardall (Stone Angel Music) has independently released various recordings that have debuted No. 1 on 11 Billboard Magazine charts with 43 other additional chart debuts.
 The pianist is the first Utahn to receive the Gospel Music Association Dove Award for Instrumental Album of The Year Gospel Music Association in 2019.

 Jenny Oaks Baker (Shadow Mountain Records) is a former National Symphony Orchestra violinist in Utah who received a nomination for Grammy Award for Best Pop Instrumental Album in 2011.

 Lindsey Stirling (Bridgetone) is a violinist/dancer.
-Her debut album was certified Platinum in Germany and Austria, while her single "Crystalize" was certified gold in the United States.
+Her debut album was certified Platinum in Germany and Austria, while her single "Crystallize" was certified gold in the United States.

 The Piano Guys (Sony) have released three consecutive No. 1 albums on the U.S. Classical albums charts.